 Can I make these puff pastry tarts ahead of time?

 Yes!
 You could assemble the tarts, freeze them on a parchment lined baking sheet and then transfer them to an airtight container and freeze for up to a month.
 The day before baking, allow the tarts to thaw in the fridge overnight on a parchment lined baking sheet and bake according to the recipe directions below.

 Or you could assemble these tarts and then refrigerate them for up to 24 hours before baking.
 Puff pastry is pretty forgiving, but it needs to be kept cold in order to rise properly when baked.
 So you definitely don’t want to let these babies sit out on your counter or get anywhere near room temp before you bake them.Print

-These fig jam, pear and gorgonzola tarts are SO easy to make and oh so delicious.
+These fig jam, pear and blue cheese tarts are SO easy to make and oh so delicious.
 Perfect for your next party or backyard barbecue!

 - 2/3 cup fig jam

-- 1 slightly under ripe pear (thinly sliced)
+- 2 slightly under ripe pears, thinly sliced

 - 5 oz. crumbled blue cheese